nrgrp/nrtemplates/README.md

 ## Article

-* [zharticle](./article/zharticle): A LaTeX template created and used by Hao Zhu.
+* [zharticle](./article/zharticle): A LaTeX template for papers created and used by Hao Zhu.
 Check [this repository](https://github.com/haozhu10015/latex-template) for potential updates.
+* [zhbook](./article/zhbook): A LaTeX template for books, reports, notes, thesis, etc., created and used by Hao Zhu.
+There are lots of redundant sections in the template such that it can be adapted for different purposes; feel free to delete any of them if not needed.

 ## Presentation